 Eagle Creek Pack-It Compression Sac and Eagle Creek Pack-It Specter Sac plus compression cubes, etc.

 Female urinating devices (FUDs) FUDs are funnels that allow women to pee sitting or standing up without undressing, for occasions when you wear bulky clothing, can't find a restroom, are exposed to face freezing temperatures, and other tricky situations.
-For peeing like a man on special occasions)
+For peeing like a man on special occasions).

 ---The Complete Guide to Female Urination Devices (Maggie Wallace, Backpacker).
-Definitely worth a read, even if you don't plan to use one: concepts I never knew about until an elegant friend at a retreat of women writers recently explained how they work .
-"Theres a better way.
+Definitely worth a read, even if you don't plan to use one: concepts I never knew about until LT, an elegant friend, at a retreat of women writers explained how they work -- to our open-mouthed surprise.
+"There’s a better way.
 Female urination devices (FUDs) mean that answering the call of nature does not require you to sacrifice your dignity.
-FUDs are straw- or funnel-shaped plastic extenders that allow women to pee like men: while standing and wearing pants, a climbing harness, or a backpackers hip belt" so that during outdoor activities you aren't exposed "with your hiking shorts around your ankles."
+FUDs are straw- or funnel-shaped plastic extenders that allow women to pee like men: while standing and wearing pants, a climbing harness, or a backpacker’s hip belt" so that during outdoor activities you aren't exposed "with your hiking shorts around your ankles."
 She reports the pros and cons of each model (illustrated, both disposable and disposable) and provides tips on how to use them.
 She rates: Pibella (her #1 pick, for "long distance backpacking or peeing discreetly"), SheWee (for hiking trips, public bathrooms), PStyle, Pee Pocket, Whiz Freedom (for Porta potties), Lady P, Hopkins MultiPurpose Funnel (keep in car for emergencies), Lady J (for "people confined to bed rest"), Go Girl ("for wetting your pants"--"too wobbly too trust").
 Highly rated section at end: Our Testers Best Tips, which include "Do not pee into the wind" and "Practice in the shower first."
 You may want to order both the device and the "extender" (for keeping your shoes dry) and carrying case.
 "The SheWee is a compromise between the wider funnel design of Whiz Freedom (see below) and the smaller, more ergonomic design of Pibella."

 --- SheWee original (Amazon link), a urinating device that allows women to urinate without removing clothes whilst standing or sitting--comes in several colors.